If you are looking for a family doctor, please contact your local Health Region.

 The Five Hills Health Region is the newest of the University of Saskatchewan, College of Medicine’s distributed sites for the Family Medicine Residency Program.
 It has been receiving full-time, geographically-based learners at this level since July 2014.
-The Moose Jaw Union Hospital, in addition to the other primary training sites, - the Stadacona Medical Group and Aspen South Hill Medical Centre - has been very receptive to these new learners.
-The Union Hospital provides 24-hour emergency facilities and a broad array of specialist services including; Obstetrics & Gynecology, Pediatrics, General Surgery, Orthopedics, Urology, ICU, Internal Medicine, Ophthalmology, Mental Health & Addictions Services, Radiology, Pathology, and ENT.
+The Dr. F.H.
+Wigmore Regional Hospital, in addition to the other primary training sites, - the Stadacona Medical Centre and Alliance Health Medical Clinic - has been very receptive to these new learners.
+The newly completed Regional Hospital provides 24-hour emergency facilities and a broad array of specialist services including; Obstetrics & Gynecology, Pediatrics, General Surgery, Orthopedics, Urology, ICU, Internal Medicine, Ophthalmology, Mental Health & Addictions Services, Radiology, Pathology, and ENT.
 As such, there are many clinical and educational opportunities available for medical learners in Moose Jaw.
 With the smaller community size (54,000 total catchment areas) and smaller number of learners, there are many more hands-on experiences than one might find in a larger, urban centre.
 In addition, there is increased opportunity for procedures and one-on-one interaction with preceptors.

 The North Battleford Family Medicine Residency Program is based out of the North Battleford Medical Clinic which is located at the Primary Health Centre.
 The clinic operates in a large modern facility recently constructed and in a convenient location with close proximity to newly constructed recreational facilities and other amenities.